 - The Simpsons

-- Chief Quimby puts a wire tap on Bart.
+- In "Trilogy Of Error", Chief Wiggum puts a wire tap on Bart.
 He then blows the cover when he hears Fat Tony through the wire and goes "Fat Tony, is that you?"

-- Ned Flanders & Co. volunteer to watch the surveillance cameras posted everywhere.
+- In "To Surveil with Love", Ned Flanders & Co. volunteer to watch the surveillance cameras posted everywhere.
 They're supposed to be looking for crime but they end up nannying everyone, making sure nothing "naughty" happens.
 If they see something there's a speaker they talk through to tell the perps to cut it out.

-- During the episode where Homer buys (and is absurdly reckless with) a revolver, Marge leaves the house with the children because she's fed up and goes to a pretty lousy hotel, with things like corpses on the pool, lousy beds, and an an incredibly obvious ceiling-mounted camera that tells Marge to ignore it and go to sleep when she points it out.
+- In "The Cartridge Family", after Homer buys (and is absurdly reckless with) a revolver, Marge leaves the house with the children because she's fed up and goes to a pretty lousy hotel, with things like corpses on the pool, lousy beds, and an an incredibly obvious ceiling-mounted camera that tells Marge to ignore it and go to sleep when she points it out.

-- When Homer & Ned go to Las Vegas Ned isn't sure if it's the right thing to do, so he prays.
+- In "Viva Ned Flanders", when Homer and Ned go to Las Vegas, Ned isn't sure if it's the right thing to do, so he prays.
 A surveillance bubble in the ceiling responds.

 Ned: Aw, leave me out of this, Homer.
 Games of chance are strictly forbidden by Deuteronomy 7.